-Changes we made in 3D printer calibration part
+Changes we made in our 3D printer calibration print

 It was always a tricky feature.
 Not many 3D printers manage to get this object right.
 Nor many materials are hard enough to withstand that extreme cross-sectional area change at the end of the tower.
 Failure to produce this feature resulted in a small blob of cured resin on the bottom of the resin tray.

 But this feature is so awesome that we had to find a way how to preserve it.
 To overcome the risk of cured resin blobs on the bottom of the VAT, our architects suggested to build a roof over the tower!
 Yes, roof!
 The new roof will look very nice as well as bring desired protection against cured blobs.

 This is how it works: if upper segment of the tower fails and cured resin blob is left on the FEP/PDMS, subsequent layers that overlap tower will collect all trash that was left behind by that failed feature!

 A lot of benefits come here in to play.
 This will vastly reduce chances of damaging your FEP.
 Moreover, you will not have to do that tedious cleaning of FEP when those intricate blobs have to be scraped off the bottom.

 This is a very intricate change.
 We got some suggestions that the angle here was quite low.
 This might have led to undesired layer failures.
 Although we have built this part as a torture test, we understood this concern.
 Thus we added additional filleting just below the cross-shaped bridges.